top of page

 Current affiliations

-Dr. Paul A. Garber is an Emeritus Professor in the Department of Anthropology and the Program in Ecology, Evolution, and Conservation Biology at the University of Illinois, Urbana-Champaign, Illinois, USA.
-Dr. Garber is the President of the American Society of Primatologists (https://asp.org/), the former Executive Editor of the American Journal of Primatology (2008-2017), was named the 2017 American Society of Primatologists Distinguished Primatologist, and is the 2024 recipient of the Changlong Award for International Scholars, Zoological Society of China, in recognition of outstanding contributions to promoting primate research and young researcher training in China.
-Dr. Garber has conducted primate field research in 8 countries throughout Central and South America, as well as China, and has published over 300 journal articles and book chapters (including 12 edited books) on the behavior, ecology, cognition, and conservation of nonhuman primates.
+Dr. Garber has conducted primate field research across eight countries in Central and South America, as well as China, and has published over 330 journal articles and book chapters (including 12 edited books) on the behavior, ecology, cognition, and conservation of nonhuman primates.
 This includes several recent papers on the impending extinction crisis faced by the world’s primates.
-In addition, Dr. Garber is the co-organizer of two recent workshops on scientific activism and environmental justice.
-Since 2009, he has co-authored 89 scientific research articles based on collaborative research with Chinese primatologists.
+Dr. Garber also is the co-organizer of two recent workshops on scientific activism and environmental justice.

 Recent publications

-• Garber PA, Estrada A, Shanee S, et al. (2024) Global wildlife trade and trafficking contribute to the world's nonhuman
+• Garber PA, Estrada A, Shanee S, et al. (2024) Global wildlife trade and trafficking contribute to the world's nonhuman primate conservation crisis.
+Frontiers in Conservation Science 5. doi: 10.3389/fcosc.2024.1400613

 • Zhao XM, Garber PA, and Li M (2024) Climate and anthropogenic activities threaten two langur species irrespective of their range size.
 Diversity and Distributions e13841. doi: 10.1111/ddi.13841